azernik/TransformerLM/README.md

 ## Overview
 This project implements a Transformer-based Language Model trained on the Penn Treebank dataset.
 It focuses on predicting the next token in a sequence using subword tokenization (SentencePiece BPE) and evaluates performance using token-level and sentence-level perplexity.

-Note: For a detailed explanation of the experiments and results, see the accompanying [report](https://drive.google.com/file/d/1qExlqxQSto_HKaiWWVw0KoLp83qzYdEt/view?usp=drive_link).

 ## Features
 - **Transformer Architecture**: Decoder-only Transformer with learned positional encodings.
 - **Tokenization**: Byte Pair Encoding (BPE) using SentencePiece to reduce vocabulary sparsity.